Santec & Vissoni Faucets

 Footnotes:1.
 Polished Chrome, Platinum and Satin Platinum.2.
 "As long as the original purchaser owns the product and the home in which the product is installed".

 Santec, Inc., founded in 1980, and Vissoni, Inc., established in 2005, are two California companies that assemble and finish faucets and showers from parts and components sourced globally from Germany, Italy, Korea, Switzerland and Taiwan as well as from within the U.S.

 Nicholas S. H. (Nick) Chen is the founder of and controls both companies which operate from the same address in Torrance.
 The companies are managed largely by members of the Chen family.
 Mr. Chen also owns or has an interest in Sharp Industries, Inc. which sells and services precision machine tools+.
 Vissoni, Inc., although legally a separate company, is, as a practical matter, the luxury end of the Santec faucet line, similar to the relationship between

 A large variety of handles are available.
 We counted 96 different handle styles offered by Santec, although not all handles will fit all faucets.
-Sixteen handle types comply with ANSI/ICC A117.1-2009, are certified compliant by ICC-ES (PMG-1130), and are suited for use by persons with physical limitations.
-Using these handles with any faucet on which they fit will convert the faucet to an ADA-qualified fixture suitable for use by those with physical limitations.
+Sixteen handle types are certified to comply with Americans with Disabilities standards (ANSI/ICC A117.1-2009) by ICC-ES (PMG-1130), and are suited for use by persons with physical limitations.
+Using these handles with any faucet on which they fit will convert the faucet to an ADA-qualified fixture.

 For the most part the faucets appear to be proprietary designs.
 While some are mundane, most are striking and visually unique, especially those in the Vissoni "families" (which is what the company calls its collections).
 Santec does not, however, own any design patents or identify its designers, and does not appear to have entered any of its designs in juried international competitions — all indicators we use in identifying true designer companies.
 We are still researching the source of Santec's designs.